 Bro.
-Daniel is fondly called by many as “Kuya Daniel” and “Mr. Public Service,” inspired by the works and innovations he has pioneered that are centered in helping the public, especially the marginalized members of society.
-“Kuya” is “Big Brother”
+Daniel is fondly called by many as “Kuya Daniel” and “Mr. Public Service,” inspired by the works and innovations he has pioneered that are centered on helping the public, especially the marginalized members of society.
+“Kuya” is “Big Brother” in English.

 He was born in Bulacan on October 11, 1967.
 Growing up, he was guided by his parents, Brother Dan and Sister Beth Razon, and his uncle Bro.
 Eli Soriano, Overall Servant of MCGI.
 At a young age, he was exposed to public speaking when he performed poem recitals, Bible verse reading, speeches in Church and in school, as well as Bible preaching.

 Although he once aspired to be a doctor, Bro.
 Daniel walked a different career path when he took up Mass Communications in college as advised by Bro.
 Eli.
 It proved useful when Bro.
 Eli started preaching on radio and television through the program Ang Dating Daan (The Old Path), now widely recognized as the longest-running religious television program in the Philippines.

 In 1986, Bro.
 Daniel finished his degree in Bachelor of Arts in Mass Communications major in Broadcasting at the Centro Escolar University.
 Alongside his studies and, later on, his professional career in mass media, he played a significant part as the director and executive producer of Ang Dating Daan.
 Since then, he has been helping Bro Eli in the overall propagation and broadcast efforts of the Church which have now reached many countries.